Investigating the hyperfine systematic error and relative phase in low spin-polarization alkali FID magnetometers: Introduction

-Techniques like analytical correction terms \cite{lee2021heading}, double-pass configurations \cite{rosenzweig2023heading}, light-polarization modulation \cite{oelsner2019sources}, double-modulated synchronous pumping \cite{seltzer2007synchronous}, and spin-locking \cite{bao2018suppression} can mitigate NLZ effects.
-However, these approaches are only effective in regimes of high initial atomic spin polarization, $P>0.5$, because they neglect the hyperfine systematic error.
-Techniques that use higher order polarization modes, which are immune from the NLZ effect and frequency shifts from different hyperfine Zeeman resonances, improve accuracy at the expense of sensitivity due to their inherently lower signal-to-noise ratios \cite{zhang2023heading, acosta2008production}.
-To address the hyperfine systematic error, Lee et al. introduced a technique that involves averaging precession signals between two orthogonal probe beams \cite{lee2021heading}.
-However, this technique requires a second probe laser, thereby increasing sensor complexity.
-Due to the unresolved Zeeman resonances between the F~=~I~$\pm$~1/2 manifolds, techniques that use a single-frequency to extract the magnetic field exhibit inaccuracies exceeding 1~nT for initial atomic spin polarizations less than 0.5, with peak errors just over 3.5 nT [Fig. \ref{fig:SimAcc}(a)].
-Low-power consumption systems, such as compact sensors, often lack access to the high-powered lasers required for generating high spin polarizations, and therefore, are susceptible to these accuracy constraints.
-This systematic error is a barrier to applications like navigation, fundamental physics, and space magnetometry, where the demand for accuracies $\le$~1~nT is commonplace \cite{canciani2016absolute, grujic2015sensitive, fratter2016swarm}.
+Our analysis reveals that unresolved Zeeman resonances between the $F=I~{\pm}~1/2$ manifolds cause techniques that use a single frequency to extract the magnetic field to produce inaccuracies exceeding 1 nT for atomic spin polarizations below 0.5 (Fig.~\ref{fig:SimAcc}(a)) \cite{lee2021heading,hunter2023optical}.
+Low-power consumption systems, such as compact sensors, often lack access to the high-powered lasers required for generating high spin polarizations in optically dense media used in microfabricated cells.
+Therefore, these magnetometers are susceptible to these accuracy constraints.
+This systematic error is a barrier to applications like navigation, fundamental physics, and space magnetometry, where the demand for accuracies less than or equal to 1~nT is commonplace \cite{canciani2016absolute, grujic2015sensitive, fratter2016swarm}.